Module and theme fields best practices

-When it comes to considering image fields vs. background image fields, think in terms of accessibility.
-If the content creator should have the ability to add alt text - use an image field.
+Keep accessibility in mind when deciding between using an image or background image field.
+If the content creator should have the ability to add alt text, use an image field rather than a background image field.

-How you organize your fields plays a large part in the content creator’s ability to quickly get in, make changes and get out.
+How you organize fields plays a significant role in the content creator’s ability to quickly make changes.
+Below are recommended best practices for organizing fields:

 - Group style fields based on the component they control rather than the stylistic element.